GameCube Architecture

 3. Finally, if the requested virtual address can’t still be translated, then the MMU triggers a ‘page fault’ exception in the CPU and lets the operating system decide what to do next.

 So what use does this have for developers?
 Well, it turns out Nintendo released some libraries that extend main RAM using ARAM with the help of paging.
 To recap, ARAM is not addressable, but the CPU may call DMA to fetch and store data from there.
-Thus, the CPU can move pages out of main RAM to make room for other resources and temporary store them in ARAM.
+Thus, the CPU can move pages out of main RAM to make room for other resources and temporarily store them in ARAM.
 Afterwards, whenever a page fault occurs, the OS contains routines to look for the missing pages in ARAM and restore them to their original location in main RAM.

 In conclusion, with some clever tricks, these general-purpose capabilities enabled GameCube games to enjoy more memory than technically allowed, thereby reaching higher levels of quality.
-Though it’s important to bear in mind that such tricks may come with some performance penalties (especially if they’re taken for granted).
+However, it’s important to bear in mind that such tricks may come with some performance penalties (especially if they’re taken for granted).

 Graphics